APEC Vietnam 2017: Preparation

 A Round Table Meeting with the theme, "Stronger Joint Action for APEC's Shared Vision", was held in Hanoi on December 17, 2015 by the Vietnamese Ministry of Foreign Affairs to discuss preparation efforts for the 2017 APEC Summit.

+During the 4th National Committee for APEC 2017 on April 13, 2016 in Hanoi, Deputy Prime Minister, Minister of Foreign Affairs of Vietnam Pham Binh Minh directed ministries and agencies to coordinate with other APEC member states especially Peru and Papua New Guinea, the hosts of the 2016 and 2018 summits respectively.

-The People's Committee of Đà Nẵng, the host city of the Economic Leader's Meeting, approved a project to upgrade major roads in the city for the occasion.
+The People's Committee of Da Nang, the host city of the Economic Leader's Meeting, approved a project to upgrade major roads in the city for the occasion in March 2016.
 The project covered 34 streets in the city, with an estimated cost of around ₫243 billion or US$10.9 million.
-The Da Nang International Airport was also scheduled for completion in March.
+The construction of the international passenger terminal at Da Nang International Airport was done in March 2017.

-During the 4th National Committee for APEC 2017 on April 13, 2016 in Hanoi, Deputy Prime Minister, Minister of Foreign Affairs of Vietnam Pham Binh Minh directed ministries and agencies to coordinate with other APEC member states especially Peru and Papua New Guinea, the hosts of the 2016 and 2018 summits respectively.